 The same year that Stina Sundell made her debut performance at the Royal Swedish Academy of Music auditorium she also began working as head teacher at the private conservatoire in Stockholm.
 Later, after retiring from her post as teacher at Musikhögskolan, she returned to the conservatoire to serve as a director of studies and head special-subject teacher.
 Prior to that she had also spent a twenty-year period from 1935 to 1955 teaching at Lundholm’s musikinstitut in Stockholm.
 Further to that she had also served as chair of the review panel of Svenska Pianopedagogförbundet (EPTA Sweden; Swedish piano-teachers’ association).
 In 1963 Stina Sundell became an elected member of the Royal Swedish Academy of Music, number 706, and in 1972 she was awarded the academy’s medal for the promotion of the art of music.
 Stina Sundell was promoted professor in 1977 and in 1984 she was a recipient of the royal Litteris et Artibus medal.

 Stina Sundell’s fiancé Gunnar Jeanson died in 1939, aged only 40.
-That same year she married Eric Linné, an artist and designer, and they remained married until her death.
+In 1949 she married Eric Linné, an artist and designer, and they remained married until her death.

 Tore Uppström’s article in the Svenskt Biografiskt Lexikon delineates Stina Sundell’s engagement as a solo pianist.
 In addition to her 41 performances in Stockholm – 39 of which were with the philharmonic orchestra and two with Radiosymfonikerna – Stina Sundell also gave concerts in Gothenburg, Helsingborg, and Malmö.
 She appears never to have performed Grieg’s and Schumann’s piano concertos in Stockholm although Uppström lists them as part of her repertoire.
 The following pieces also belonged to her repertoire, listed alphabetically: Kurt Atterberg’s reconstruction of Wilhelm Stenhammar’s first work, in 1946; Johan Christian Bach’s piano concerto in B-flat major op 14:4 in 1952; Béla Bartok’s nr 3, in 1955 and 1958; Ludwig van Beethoven’s nr 4 in 1930; Gabriel Fauré’s Ballade, in 1945; Manuel de Falla’s Nights in the gardens of Spain, in 1931; Joseph Haydn’s G-major concerto, in 1942; Nicolai Lopatnikov’s nr 2, in 1936; Wolfgang Amadeus Mozart’s nr 15 and nr 18, both in 1942; Francis Poulen’s Aubade, in 1948; Sergei Rachmaninov’s nr 4, in 1937; Maurice Ravel’s G-major, in 1936 and 1955, and Lefthand concerto, in 1942; and finally Igor Stravinski’s Capriccio, in 1952.